Ancient Egypt

 Queen Nefertiti’s bust, 18th Dynasty, Amarna period, 1340 BCE, Neues Museum, Berlin, Germany.
 Museum’s website.

 Nefertiti’s bust is the sole work of art in the dimly lit room.
 She stands 48 cm (19 in) tall and weighs 20 kg (44 lbs).
 Positioned slightly above eye level, the viewer gazes up at her, contributing to the power and regal feeling of the piece.
-The statue is delicate, elegant and very symmetrical, with a visual flow guiding you from the top of the crown down to the long neck.
+The statue is delicate, elegant, and very symmetrical, with a visual flow guiding you from the top of the crown down to the long neck.
 The naturalism differs from earlier, more formal and rigid Egyptian art.

 The estimated date of the statue’s creation is 1340 BCE during the Amarna Period.
 There are no inscriptions but Nefertiti was identified by her trademark blue flat-top crown with the uraeus (cobra), which is missing.
-The core is limestone covered with plaster, allowing for the exceptional molding and detail around the face.
+The core is limestone covered with plaster, allowing for exceptional molding and detail around the face.

 Queen Nefertiti’s bust, side view, 18th Dynasty, Amarna period, 1340 BCE, Neues Museum, Berlin, Germany.